-by Debbie Jones – Press Office, Harwich Shanty Festival
+by Debbie Jones – Press Officer, Harwich Shanty Festival

 During lockdown a Scottish postman, Nathan Evans, posted a sea shanty on TikTok that sparked a world wide craze, his biggest hit being the New Zealand shanty “The Wellerman”.